-Driving robots for steering and throttle/brake control are often used in vehicle testing and development where the test procedures call for absolute consistency that a human driver cannot perform; and also in cases where the manoeuvres are not considered acceptably safe to have a driver at the wheel, or are extremely difficult to carry out (such as the Sine With Dwell element of ESC (Electronic Stability Control) testing or the HGV power steering failure test in UNECE R79.
+Driving robots for steering and throttle/brake control are used in vehicle testing and development, where the test procedures call for absolute consistency that a human driver cannot perform.
+Driving robots are also invaluable where the manoeuvres are not considered safe to have a driver at the wheel or are extremely fatiguing to carry out, such as the Sine with Dwell element of ESC (Electronic Stability Control) testing or the HGV power steering failure test in UNECE R79.

-For some tests which need the vehicle to take a repeatable and highly accurate drive line – such as AEB or lane change testing - a VBOX 3i RTK is used to provide speed, heading, and positional data to the required accuracy for a driving robot to follow a predefined path.
+For tests which need the vehicle to take a repeatable and highly accurate path control – such as Euro NCAP AEB or LSS assessment- a VBOX can be used as a motion pack to provide speed, heading, and positional data that is accurate enough for a driving robot to follow a predefined path to centimetre-level accuracy.

-We have used the example of a lane change manoeuvre in the video below to demonstrate the level of consistency that can be achieved with a VEHICO steering robot using the VBOX as a 'motion pack' for path-following applications.
+We have used the example of a lane change manoeuvre in the video above to demonstrate the level of consistency that can be achieved with a VEHICO steering robot using the VBOX for path-following applications.

 Remarkable for its time, the original stunt is purportedly the first of its kind to have been computer-modelled.
 JLR set about recreating it using modern computing methods – but due to the complexity and risk involved, for the initial test runs it was deemed necessary to use a steering and throttle robot.